 Cam and lifter failure is a much more expensive problem to fix than the TIPM, and it’s also one of the most common issues with the fourth-gen Ram trucks from 2011 onwards.
 Although all cams wear out eventually and pickup trucks will get more abuse than a car or SUV, this happens to some Ram trucks well before they’ve done 75,000 miles.

 The number 3 or number 2 cylinder misfiring along with the lifters seizing up is the most common set of symptoms of cam and lifter failure.
 Most of the time, the cam will show signs of premature wear and tear and one or more of the lobes could also be damaged or severely grooved.

 Unless your truck is a relatively recent model, this problem could turn out to be prohibitively expensive to fix if you are not covered by some sort of warranty.
 It’s not out of the ordinary for a bill of $3,500 to fix this issue, and that’s if your shop can even get the necessary parts.
 The problem has been so widespread that the required parts are sometimes on backorder from FCA.

-Both 2012 and 2014 models are prone to transmission problems, and coolant leaks are common problems with 2009 to 2014 model years.
-If you can avoid some of the issues I’ve just covered, or if the seller can show these problems have rectified, the fourth-gen Ram 1500 is still a seriously good pickup truck.
+Both the 2012 and 2014 models are prone to transmission problems, and coolant leaks are common problems in the 2009 to 2014 model years.
+If you can avoid some of the issues I’ve just covered, or if the seller can show these problems have been rectified, the fourth-gen Ram 1500 is still a seriously good pickup truck.

 Fifth-generation Ram 1500 (2019-)